issaramro/ClimateSmartAI/README.md

 # 🌿 ClimateSmartAI: AI-Powered Climate Forecasting and Agricultural Assessment for Lebanon
+Lebanon has what many countries envy: diverse climates, fertile valleys, and a rich agriculture.
+But despite this natural advantage, farmers are struggling due to unpredictable weather, limited access to data, and poor planning tools.
+That’s why we created a tool focused on supporting farmers and agribusinesses.
+By providing timely, data-driven insights, we help them make better decisions about planting, irrigation, and crop planning—ultimately building resilience in their work and contributing to national food sovereignty.
+We believe that empowering farmers through technology is not just good business; it’s a necessity for Lebanon’s future.

-This project is a containerized platform built to forecast climate variables, assess drought risk, and manage water availability.
-Designed with real-world impact in mind, the system is structured around three independent AI pipelines (IEPs) coordinated by an external ensemble endpoint (EEP).
+This project is built to forecast climate variables, assess drought risk, and manage water availability.
+Designed with real-world impact in mind, the system is structured around three independent IEPs coordinated by an external ensemble endpoint (EEP).
 It uses MLOps principles, Docker, and cloud deployment via Azure.

 ---